 “My interest in the magazine comes both from what I will get out of the work and from hopefully generating something that can help a whole community of early career researchers to embark on a journey and to find their way through the uncertain periods of the early stages of a research career.”

-Nicki Latham, Executive Director of Performance and Development at HEE – who funded the magazine – said:
+Nicki Latham, Executive Director of Performance and Development at HEE – who funded the first three editions of the magazine – said:

 “Following the positive reception of the first issue, I am delighted that we’ve been able to produce another high quality publication to help support our researchers and hopefully encourage those not already involved in research to become more curious about how they can improve patient care and the part research can play in doing so.

 “I enjoyed reading all your feedback, but this tweet summed it up: ‘Informative, insightful, interesting – everything a newsletter should be and most importantly has a heart #whywedoresearch’.”

 If you are interested in contributing to The Researcher or would like to be part of The Researcher community please let us know by contacting email@example.com or join the conversation at #TheResearcherMagazineBACK